User Instructions for Rhino Horn

 User Instructions for Rhino Horn Junior

 If there are concerns about water quality, boil the water for one minute and then let it cool to body temperature.
-If the tap water is safe, you may use it directly from the warm tap.
+If the tap water is safe, you may use that.

-Cold water and fresh water irritates the mucous membranes.
+Cold water and freshwater irritates the mucous membranes.
 Therefore the water used for nasal cleansing should be somewhat salty and it should be at about body temperature.
-The body fluids contain 0.9 % salt so the measuring spoon contains 2.7 g fine cooking salt or sea salt to the 3 dl water in Rhino Horn.
+The body fluids contain 0.9 % salt, and the solution in the Rhino Horn should be with a similar salt concentration.
+The 3 dl water in the Rhino Horn therefore needs 2.7 g salt which is what the measuring spoon contains when using fine-grained cooking salt or sea salt.

 Rinsing the Nose

 To use the Rhino Horn, tilt your head sideways over the sink and from the side gently place the spout into the upper nostril.
 Start with your less congested nostril.
 Breathing normally through your open mouth, pour the saline solution into your upper nostril, and if the angle of the head is correct, the water will drain directly through the lower nostril.

 Do not stick your chin out; keep it tucked in towards your chest.
 Otherwise, the water will run back from the nasal cavity into your throat.
 Repeat on the other side.

 When approximately half the water in the Rhino Horn has run through your nose, remove it.
 You may empty your nose from water and mucus by closing one nostril and blow GENTLY through the open nostril.
 If you hear any noise like popping in your ear, you have blown too hard.

 When you have finished pouring water through your nose from both sides, you must make sure to empty your nose.
 To clear any remaining water or mucus from your nose and sinuses, bend forward to get the top of your head down; look to the side, close the lower nostril and gently blow into a tissue through the open nostril.